What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 Line of control aka Kashmir - despite a lot of media attention, the worst that normally happens is some trekking areas around Skardu become out of bounds.
 There is no need to avoid northern areas.
 There have been some hostage taking incidence, but they were mainly on the Indian side.
 There are some areas where you should take a guide if you trek.

-Balochistan - this region encompasses most of the south-west of the country.
+Baluchistan - this region encompasses most of the south-west of the country.
 The problem here is loose government control away from main cities, and bandits.
 Any trip to or from Iran will traverse this region.
 The Quetta-Taftan road is considered safe.
 The danger in the area is mostly apocryphal as few venture far enough out to discover it.
-(See excellent BBC News article)
+(See excellent BBC News article).

 Karachi and the Sindh - a small square region surrounding Karachi, bordering India.
 Not a place for travellers, to be avoided, intense communal violence.
 Karachi airport is safe enough, but it's best to jump straight on a cheap internal flight to Islamabad or Lahore.

-The North West Frontier Province- commonly known as the NWFP, the area bordering Afghanistan from around Peshawar north to China.
-Famously thought to be harbouring a certain terrorist.
+The North West Frontier Province - commonly known as the NWFP, the area bordering Afghanistan from around Peshawar north to China.
 The area is thought of as lawless, but more fairly it has its own rather arbitrary tribal law.
 Not as dangerous as Sindh, but with much more hype.
 Still can seem like the Wild West with men carrying guns a common sight.
 Most dangerous areas are off limits to tourists.
 Feudal law applies to main roads.
-Peshawar, the Khyber Pass, Chitral (jumping off point for the Kalash valley) and main tourist destinations are safe enough.
+Peshawar, the Khyber Pass, Chitral (jumping off point for the Kalash valley) and main tourist destinations were safe enough, but with some Taliban activity of late, always get current information before visiting.
 The people you meet are friendly and will downplay dangers government advisories speak strongly about.
 Hard to find a balance.
 For the most part, the Pakistani government overprotects tourists requiring guides/guards in places (e.g. the Khyber Pass) and putting many others off limits.

 Lahore - unlike Karachi not a violent place, but hotel rip-offs are common, even in nicer mid-range places.
 Be very careful of valuables in hotel rooms - don't leave your money in one or let the staff know when you plan to leave (theft will be at the last minute).